-*Students with Federal Perkins Loans will receive an exit packet from the NU Student Loan Office as completion of the exit counseling requirement for this loan.
+*Online exit counseling is not yet available for Federal Perkins Loans.
+Students with Perkins loans will receive an exit packet from the NU Student Loan Office as completion of the exit counseling requirement for this loan.
 The exit packets will be distributed at the group exit counseling sessions or (for students who do not attend a group session) through the mail.

 Why Exit Counseling?